Woolworths (Australia): Beginnings

 With the company and its stores running successfully, Woolworths began to experiment with expanding their grocery range – more stores began stocking fresh fruits and vegetables and a larger range of food.
 The first self-service store in Beverly Hills, Sydney was opened in 1955.
 In 1958 the first supermarket was opened at Dee Why, followed by the first purpose-built supermarket at Warrawong Plaza in 1960.
 This site closed in 2012, but reopened in 2024.
 In 1958 Woolworths Limited acquired all 32 Brisbane Cash & Carry stores, which was a popular Brisbane grocery store chain.
 These were then later rebranded as Woolworths stores.
 As Woolworths gradually focused more on groceries, the first Big W department store was opened in 1964 at Jesmond, New South Wales.

+Acquisition of Safeway and other expansion

+In 1982, Woolworths Limited acquired two Tasmanian grocery brands: Roelf Vos and Purity, which were converted into Woolworths stores in 2000.
+After the arrival of American supermarket giant Safeway in Australia in 1962, Safeway Australia was bought by Woolworths in 1985.
+Woolworths Limited acquired all of the Safeway stores and the naming rights in exchange for a 20% equity interest in Woolworths Limited.

+Whitford City has a 1990's era Woolworths sign atop the original Woolworths store (now part of the main mall) visible from the uppermost rooftop carpark.

+In 1987, Woolworths launched the "Fresh Food People" campaign after implementing new company protocols for their fresh food departments.